BEAD

 Connect This!
 Show

 Catch the latest episode of the Connect This!
-Show, with co-hosts Christopher Mitchell (ILSR) and Travis Carter (USI Fiber) joined by regular guests Kim McKinley (TAK Communications) and Doug Dawson (CCG Consulting) to talk about all the things we expect to see in across the broadband landscape in 2025.
+Show, with co-hosts Christopher Mitchell (ILSR) and Travis Carter (USI Fiber) joined by regular guests Kim McKinley (TAK Broadband) and Doug Dawson (CCG Consulting) and special guest Shane Eleniak (Calix) to talk about:

-Join us live for the next episode on January 24th at 2pm ET, or listen afterwards wherever you get your podcasts.
+Join us live on April 18th at 2pm ET, or listen afterwards wherever you get your podcasts.

 Email us at [email protected] with feedback and ideas for the show.